sujith9604/BhuFusion/README.md

-# GrossFresh - Online Agricultural Marketplace
+# BhuFusion - Online Agricultural Marketplace

-GrossFresh is an online agricultural marketplace where farmers, customers, agricultural research and development (ARD), and agricultural machinery dealers (AMD) can interact and conduct various agricultural-related activities.
+BhuFusion is an online agricultural marketplace where farmers, customers, agricultural research and development (ARD), and agricultural machinery dealers (AMD) can interact and conduct various agricultural-related activities.

 ## Project Structure